timm/misc/gawk/peek/docs/col.md

 -----------------------------------------------

-## Num
-Summaries of columns of numbers.
+##  Summaries of columns of numbers.

 ### Num
 Constructor of summary of numeric columms